UNDERGRADUATE ADMISSION REQUIREMENTS UNIVERSITY SYSTEM OF GEORGIA

 The minimum admission standards for joint enrollment and early admission are:

-- Minimum SAT I score of 970, combined Critical Reading and Mathematics sections, or ACT Composite of 20.
+- Minimum SAT I total score of 970 for the combined Critical Reading and Mathematics sections, or ACT Composite of 20.
 (Individual institutions may require higher SAT/ACT scores.)

 - Minimum cumulative high school grade point average of 3.0 or higher in courses taken from the required RHSC units;

 - Exemption of all Learning Support requirements for early admission;

 - Written consent of parent or guardian (if the student is a minor);

 - On track towards the completion of the University System of Georgia 17-Required High School Curriculum (RHSC) units.

 Dual Enrollment, Joint Enrollment, Early Admission of High School Students

 Students who are interested in dual enrollment, joint enrollment or early admission may be eligible for funding under ACCEL, the State of Georgia's dual admission program.
 For additional information about the ACCEL program, students should contact their high school guidance counselor or the director of the ACCEL program at the Georgia State Department of Education.

 Students who do not necessarily meet all of the above admission criteria but who demonstrate very high academic abilities through their SAT or ACT score may be permitted to enroll in college courses at the discretion of the institution.
 Institutions may set additional requirements but may permit students with scores of at least:

 - 700 on the SAT I Mathematics test (or 31 on ACT Mathematics) to enroll in college courses that require advanced mathematical ability